Home > Become a Notary > How to Become an Oregon Notary

 How much does it cost to become a notary public in Oregon?

-1. A $40 filing fee to process an application for appointment or reappointment as a notary public.
+2. A $40 application fee to process an application for appointment or reappointment as a notary public.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Oregon?